Often, but not quite always, done for the purpose of Fanservice.

 - In an episode of Megaman NT Warrior, Mr. Match cheats in a net battle by raising the temperature of the stadium in an effort to get Lan to faint.
 Some people in the audience start doing this.

-- The Fantastic Four film had Johnny repeatedly utilizing his newfound powers to put this trope in action while riding in a elevator.
+- Fantastic Four (2005) had Johnny Storm repeatedly utilizing his newfound fire powers to put this trope in action while riding in a elevator.

 - Christmas at the Riveria, a 2007 Christmas drama, features the Mistaken for Cheating variaton.